bog739/gps_gsm_prj/ReadMe.txt

 TTL conversion for USB and Pycharm was used to link up with devices.

--> Virtual environment for
-python interpreter for desktop was left here if anyone want to build it, files for pcb and scheme is yet to come !!

 -> In meantime the development of this project started on Pi pico, and Thonny IDE is used afterwards, MicroPython plugin for Pycharm is not so great.
 Although, Thonny IDE needs some improvement for USB communication, but for this